Mapping classes of Real Rational Surface Automorphisms: Pseudo-Anosov maps on

 \subsection{Diffeomorphisms on Orientable Surfaces}

 Each surface $X_n$ is obtained by blowing up along a finite set of points on $\ppr$.
 This can be visualized as gluing the boundary of M\"{o}bius band to each circular boundary around the centers of blowups.
-A M\"{o}bius band glued to a surface is called a \textit{cross-cap}.
+A M\"{o}bius band glued to a surface is called a \textit{cross-cap}. it is useful to think about the cross-caps not only as the boundary of a M\"{o}bius band glued to the inside dotted circle in Figure \ref{F:horizontal}, but also by quotienting the dotted circle by the antipodal map.
 The most common notation for a cross-cap is $\bigotimes$.
 In this article, we use a dotted closed curve for a cross-cap for easier labeling.
 Each surface $X_n$ is homeomorphic to a connected sum of $n+3$ copies of $\ppr$, a compact closed non-orientable surface $\mathcal{N}_{n+3}$ of genus $n+3$, and its Euler characteristic is $-1-n$:

 Since all the centers of blowups lie on the invariant cubic $C_n \subset \ppr$, let us illustrate $X_n$ as in Figure \ref{F:horizontal}.
 The horizontal line in the middle represents the invariant cubic $C_n$.
 And each center of blowup is labeled in Figure \ref{F:horizontal} as follows: